GRASP (object-oriented design): Polymorphism

 According to the polymorphism principle, responsibility for defining the variation of behaviors based on type is assigned to the type for which this variation happens.
 This is achieved using polymorphic operations.
 The user of the type should use polymorphic operations instead of explicit branching based on type.

 Problem: How to handle alternatives based on type?
 How to create pluggable software components?

 Solution: When related alternatives or behaviors vary by type (class), assign responsibility for the behavior—using polymorphic operations—to the types for which the behavior varies.
 (Polymorphism has several related meanings.
 In this context, it means "giving the same name to services in different objects".)

 Protected variations

 The protected variations pattern protects elements from the variations on other elements (objects, systems, subsystems) by wrapping the focus of instability with an interface and using polymorphism to create various implementations of this interface.

-Problem: How to design objects, subsystems, and systems so that the variations or instability in these elements does not have an undesirable impact on other elements?
+Problem: How to design objects, subsystems, and systems so that the variations or instability in these elements do not have an undesirable impact on other elements?

 Solution: Identify points of predicted variation or instability; assign responsibilities to create a stable interface around them.